|Penobscot Silk Scarf

-Lace looks so complicated, but it's really a series of increases and decreases worked strategically to create holes in knitting that form a pattern.
-Lace patterns are almost always accompanied by charts, and it's important to know how to use these charts to knit lace successfully
+Knitting lace looks so complicated, but it’s really a series of increases and decreases worked strategically to create holes in knitting that form a pattern.
+Knitted lace patterns are almost always accompanied by charts, and it’s important to know how to use these charts to knit lace successfully

 In Lace Knitting for Beginners, Editor Amy Palmer has pulled together eleven lace projects, plus a guide to following lace charts.

 One of the questions I get a lot on Knitting Daily is “What does ‘no stitch’ mean in a chart?”
 Here’s Amy to answer that for us!

 Things get more complicated when the stitch count does not remain constant.
 The Double Fern Edging chart, below, shows what happens when yarnovers are not matched with the same number of decreases every row.